rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 ## Prepare the pre built toolchain

-Extract gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz in ~/eworkdir
+Extract gcc-linaro-arm-linux-gnueabihf-4.9-2014.09_linux.tar.xz in ~/eworkdir

-`tar -xvf gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz`
+`tar -xvf gcc-linaro-arm-linux-gnueabihf-4.9-2014.09_linux.tar.xz`

 You may rename to short convenient name

-`mv gcc-linaro-6.2.1-2016.11-x86_64_arm-linux-gnueabihf gcc-linaro-6.2.1`
+`mv gcc-linaro-arm-linux-gnueabihf-4.9-2014.09_linux.tar.xz gcc-linaro-4.9`

-Update PATH with new binaries in ~/eworkdir/gcc-linaro-6.2.1/bin as follows
+Update PATH with new binaries in ~/eworkdir/gcc-linaro-4.9/bin as follows

-`export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH`
+`export PATH=$HOME/eworkdir/gcc-linaro-4.9/bin:$PATH`

 The above setting is temporary and applicable to current shell only, add this to .bashrc or .bash_profile in your home directory to take this setting effective for every launch of new shell(.bashrc) or every login(.bash_profile) eg:-

 `vi ~/.bashrc  #add above command at end of this file`

-These steps are assuming that you are using 32 bit system for Host, follow [expert](02-expert.md) steps for 64 bit Host machine and betetr location for the toolchain
+These steps are assuming that you are using 32 bit system for Host, follow [expert](02-expert.md) steps for 64 bit Host machine and betetr location,other versions of the toolchain

 ## Building the kernel